- Table of ContentsPrint

 There are numerous options for Vicodin abuse treatment to fit any kind of lifestyle.
-Outpatient programs allow the recovering individual to work through treatment while living at home and checking in with the facility on a regular basis for therapy and other treatment sessions.
+Outpatient or at-home programs allow the recovering individual to work through treatment while living at home and checking in with the facility on a regular basis for therapy and other treatment sessions.
 Outpatient treatment requires a lot of self-control and self-motivation, however, which can be difficult for many people struggling with addiction.

-For more severe cases or for those who are concerned about use triggers at home, inpatient treatment may be the best option.
+For more severe cases or for those who are concerned about use triggers at home, inpatient or in-facility treatment may be the best option.
 These programs involve an extended stay at a treatment facility, which can provide an escape from the stresses of home life that may have contributed to Vicodin abuse in the first place.
 Living in an entirely sober environment can provide the space for an individual to focus on recovery.

 Free self-help groups like Narcotics Anonymous are excellent supplements for formal treatment.
 They can provide an ongoing source of sobriety support and a community of sober-minded peers after completing a formal program.

 No matter what kind of help a person chooses, professional treatment is vital for an individual struggling with Vicodin abuse or addiction.
-The risk of overdose on Vicodin is very high, and many people find that a helping hand can make all the difference in preventing future overdose risks.
+The risk of overdose on Vicodin is very high, and many people find that a helping hand can make all the difference in preventing future risks.